berryamin/Python/Python-3/Doc/library/curses.rst

    until a key is pressed.

+.. method:: window.get_wch([y, x])

+   Get a wide character.
+Return a character for most keys, or an integer for function keys, keypad keys, and other special keys.

+   .. versionadded:: 3.3

 .. method:: window.getkey([y, x])

    Get a character, returning a string instead of an integer, as :meth:`getch` does.
-Function keys, keypad keys and so on return a multibyte string containing the key name.
+Function keys, keypad keys and other special keys return a multibyte string containing the key name.
 In no-delay mode, an exception is raised if there is no input.

 .. method:: window.getmaxyx()